-Continuous Open Bidding Policy (2022): Continuous open bidding (COB) is not intended to precede or take the place of the primary membership recruitment period, nor should there be a COB process prior to the start of fall primary membership recruitment.
-Likewise, no COB process should occur during the period at the start of the term in which primary recruitment does not take place while rosters are confirmed for the reset of total, if applicable (not to exceed seven days).
+Continuous Open Bidding Policy (2022, 2023): Continuous open bidding (COB) is not intended to precede or take the place of the primary membership recruitment period, nor should there be a COB process prior to the start of fall primary membership recruitment.
+Likewise, no COB process should occur during the period at the start of the term until the total is determined and announced.